civboot/civlua/lib/lap/README.md

 # LAP: Lua Asynchronous Protocol

+Lua has one of the coolest yet most underutilized asynchronous programming
+tools: the `coroutine` module, specifically `coroutine.yield`.
+Lua's `yield` can be called from any depth, resuming execution at the callsite upon `coroutine.resume`.
+This means that if we swap out traditionally blocking APIs like `file:read` with ones that are non-blocking and yielding (i.e. by running IO in a separate thread or using unix's `aio` interface) we use most libraries asynchronously without changing a single line of code.

-LAP is a lightweight zero-dependency asynchronous protocol.
+LAP is a lightweight zero-dependency asynchronous protocol which aims to take advantage of this.
 It is architected to allow libraries to provide a lightweight "asynchronous mode" so that they can be used asynchronously by a coroutine executor.
 This allows users and library authors to write code that looks synchronous but which can be executed asynchronously at the application author's discression.

+This folder also contains the `lap.lua` library, see the Library section.
+Library authord **do not** need to depend on this library to work with the LAP protocol.

 The LAP protocol has two components: